KitwareMedical/lungair-web-application/lungair/README.md

 This proof-of-concept demonstrates user authentication and data retrieval from a Cerner FHIR server.

-Go to the _LungAir EHR_ tab in VolView.
+Go to the _LungAir EHR_ tab in the LungAIR web application.
 The login process is currently hard-coded for performing a Cerner Code app launch.
 Click the login and enter credentials in the pop-up window.
 See this [test data document](https://docs.google.com/document/d/10RnVyF1etl_17pyCyK96tyhUWRbrTyEcqpwzW-Z-Ybs/edit) for credentials to use on the public test server.